lkrych/javascript/promises.md

 Normally, the catch wouldn't trigger, but if there are any errors, it will throw an alert.

 So how does it work?
 The code of the promise executor has an invisible try/catch around it.
 If an exception happens, it gets caught and treated as a rejection.

+## Promise API

+1. **Promise.all(promises)** – waits for all promises to resolve and returns an array of their results.
+If any of the given promises rejects, it becomes the error of Promise.all, and all other results are ignored.
+2. **Promise.allSettled(promises)** (recently added method) – waits for all promises to settle and returns their results as an array of objects with:
+    status: "fulfilled" or "rejected"
+    value (if fulfilled) or reason (if rejected).
+3. **Promise.race(promises)** – waits for the first promise to settle, and its result/error becomes the outcome.
+4. **Promise.resolve(value)** – makes a resolved promise with the given value.
+5. **Promise.reject(error)** – makes a rejected promise with the given error.